 - John Dix Fisher (1797-1850), by Alvan Fisher

 - John Homans, by Moses Wight

 - John Williams (1747-1846), by unknown

-The Warren Museum Exhibition Gallery was named Boston magazine's Best of Boston® 2015 - Most Overlooked Tourist Attraction.
+The Warren Museum Exhibition Gallery was Boston magazine's Best of Boston® 2015 - Most Overlooked Tourist Attraction.